imperugo/imperugo.github.io/_posts/2015-03-05-all-you-need-to-know-about-redis.markdown

 - cache
 ---

-I know, the title is a bit provocative or presumptuous if you prefer, but I think that post could be useful if you wanna approach to Redis as cache server using .NET.
+I know, the title is a bit provocative or presumptuous if you prefer, but I think this post could be useful if you wanna approach to Redis as cache server using .NET.
 For all the people who don't know what [Redis](http://redis.io/) is, let me quote that definition:

 >Redis is an open source, BSD licensed, advanced key-value cache and store.